Ras Disha

 What is the best time of year to dive Ras Clisha?

-The site is diveable year-round with water temperatures between 22 and 28 degrees.
+The site is diveable year-round with water temperatures between 22 and 29 degrees.
 May through November offers the warmest conditions.
-Visibility stays around 25 metres throughout the year in this sheltered bay — weather rarely disrupts diving here.
+Visibility stays around 25 metres throughout the year in this sheltered bay.

 Is the swim-through tunnel safe for Open Water divers?

-The tunnel sits at just 5 metres depth, is short enough to see daylight from both ends, and has a wide enough opening for comfortable passage.
-It is not a cave or overhead environment — natural light reaches every point.
+The tunnel sits at just 5 metres depth, is short enough to see daylight from both ends, and has a wide opening.
+It is not a cave or overhead environment.
+Natural light reaches every point.
 Glassfish fill the passage, which is the main attraction.

 Log your dives